Khan/engblog/src/posts/windows-high-contrast-mode.md

 outline: 2px dotted lightsalmon; /* Black as your heart. */
 border: 2px solid lavenderblush; /* And my coffee. */
 ```

+(You can see an example of this in \#2 of the Comparison section below.)

 #### Key takeaway
 Borders and outlines should be functional, not ornamental, because Windows High Contrast Mode retains them.
 Also, they won't be distinguishable if used to separate black sections created by `<img>` and SVG elements.